 Information for:Sign up to our Engage eNewsletter

 Engineering is a rewarding, problem-solving career – hear from some talented and inspiring professionally registered engineers about their careers, achievements and how they discovered engineering.
+Find out more about how you can become professionally registered.

 Abigail Hutty CEng FIMechE MIET works in a senior role on the ExoMars Rover Vehicle at Airbus Defence and Space.
 She is responsible for the design development of spacecraft structures, from concept design through to final manufacture and build, and all her work to date has been on space missions.